tbenade/wercker-devcenter/source/articles/steps/guide.md

 description: create-file step
 ```

-You can also add keywords to your step which increases discoverebility:
+You can also add keywords to your step which increases discoverability:

 ``` yaml
 keywords: